namansingh73/Dizztinction/README.md

 ## How To Run
-For running code, download and execute "requirements.txt" by running the command: pip install -r requirements.txt
+For running code, download and execute "requirements.txt" by running the command: pip install -r requirements.txt Then execute app.py and go to the link which appears in the terminal

 ## Inspiration
 Having to drive while fatigued is one of the prime factors of road accidents worldwide, since even a small mistake can lead to accidents.
 After witnessing one such accident with our eyes, we thought about it and came up with this product.
 We hope that as we continue to work on this product and improve it, it can help avert a lot of accidents in the future.